Television in Singapore: Television Singapura/Radio and Television Singapore (1963–1980)

-Starting on 1 July 1978, in line with the introduction of the Singapore government's Speak Mandarin Campaign, skits and advertisements on TV no longer used Chinese dialects.
-On 30 October 1979, the Hong Kong drama Heaven Sword and Dragon Sabre (倚天屠龙记 or Yee Tin To Long Kei) became the first program in Chinese dialect to be dubbed in Mandarin before its Singaporean broadcast.
+Starting on 1 July 1978, in line with the introduction of the Singapore government's Speak Mandarin Campaign, skits and advertisements on TV no longer used non-Mandarin Chinese varieties.
+On 30 October 1979, the Hong Kong drama Heaven Sword and Dragon Sabre (倚天屠龙记 or Yee Tin To Long Kei) became the first program in a non-Mandarin Chinese variety to be dubbed in Mandarin before its Singaporean broadcast.
 The Mandarin dub received negative feedback from Cantonese-language speakers, with RTS receiving over 100 letters from viewers about the decision, with one viewer noting that the dubs caused such productions to lose their "character and authenticity".

 Singapore Broadcasting Corporation (1980–1994)

 On 1 February 1980, Radio Television Singapore (RTS) was succeeded by a new entity, the Singapore Broadcasting Corporation (SBC), through an act of Parliament.
 Unlike RTS, which operated under the Ministry of Culture, SBC would operate as an autonomous state-owned enterprise, similar to the BBC in the United Kingdom.
 The new structure aimed to reduce the administrative burden in expanding television and radio services in Singapore.
 Through this restructuring, the SBC retained a virtual monopoly on television programming in Singapore.

 In 1983, SBC launched SBCText, a teletext service.
 On 31 January 1984, a third free-to-air TV channel, Channel 12, which would focus on educational and cultural programming, was inaugurated by Minister for Culture S. Dhanabalan.

 SBC introduced NICAM stereo broadcasts in 1985, beginning with Channel 5 that August, and Channel 12 in December.
 That same year, it also invested in upgrades to its production facilities in order to support the format.
 It would take more than a decade before all channels were fully in stereo sound, beginning with the 1990 National Day celebrations.

 In September 1993, SBC, with its eye on a series of changes in the following year, announced that it would increase the amount of local content and broadcasting hours, with channels 5 and 12 being the initial targets.
 It was also decided that SBC 8 would remain under the existing Chinese and Tamil format.